biggie-boss/LoreRim/README.md

 - Magicka is broken in Requiem.
 I don't mind people becoming powerful, but I did some testing and, with the right setup, was able to cast Master-level spells that had a base cost of 4,000 and 1HKO's every enemy for just 200 magicka.
 These changes should alleviate that.
 - Almost all instances of perk-entry based "mod spell cost multiply value" are gone.
 Now, most of the remaining spell cost reductions contribute to the 80% cap.
 TLDR "spell cost reduction" modifiers that were setup incorrectly caused people to be able to overcap.
 - Ward Mastery is unaffected by this change.
 Unskilled Spellcasting and Novice thru Master Skill perks are unaffected.
-- Vaermina, Syrabane and Julianos are unaffected.
   Bretons and Altmer are unaffected.
 Mystic Binding is unaffected.
 - With few exceptions, most cost reduction perks in the skill trees are 0.9x (but usually are now higher magnitudes)
 - Shalidor's insights now give 200% power AND duration of spells instead of 150% power OR duration and 50% cost.
 - Battlemage Heavy Armor perk no longer provides a spell reduction buff, because that makes 0 sense than heavy armor would cast for cheaper than light armor.
 Now they get 10% stronger or longer lasting spells.